-It may have either two or three tubes (lumens) which lie inside a casing.
+It may have either one, two or three tubes (lumens) which lie inside a casing.
+The end of each lumen have a hub which is coloured either RED, WHITE or BLUE depending on how many lumens your catheter has.

-The ends of each lumen have a hub which is coloured either RED, WHITE and BLUE products.
+Generally the RED lumen is used to take blood samples and give blood products.
 The WHITE / BLUE lumens are used for medications and IV fluids.
-On the end of each lumen there is a positive displacement device (needless connector) this prevents any backflow of blood into the Hickman® tip causing it to block.
-The Hickman® catheter has a clamp to prevent air entering the catheter when your needless connectors are changed.
+On the end of each lumen there is a positive displacement device (needleless connector) this prevents any backflow of blood into the Hickman® tip causing it to block.
+The Hickman® catheter has a clamp to prevent air entering the catheter when your needleless connectors are changed.